Zianon Pazniak: Chernobyl Way and start of exile

-After the start of Minsk Spring against the creation of a Union State, on 25 March 1996, Pazniak sent a letter to his wife stating he could not return home because he was being "hunted by security forces", and so he needed to go underground with Navumchyk.
+Following the start of Minsk Spring protests against the creation of a Union State, Pazniak fled into hiding with Siarhei Navumchyk on 25 March 1996.
+He informed his wife in a letter that he was being "hunted by security forces" and had to go underground.
 He stated they were going to be charged criminally for organizing Minsk Spring, and that agents stood outside the BPF headquarters and received summons.
-On the night of 26–27 March, they fled together through Russia to Kyiv and hid in a safe house, initially only planning to go in exile for a few weeks to inform European leaders about Lukashenko's threatening actions against them.
+They subsequently fled together through Russia to Kyiv, initially intending to remain in exile for only a few weeks to brief European leaders on Lukashenko's repressive actions.
 Eventually, Pazniak briefly returned to Minsk on 26 April to participate in the rally Chernobyl Way to commemorate the Chernobyl disaster.
-During the rally, he led a moment of silence for Chechen president Dzhokhar Dudayev after his assassination.
-This statement was very controversial and dealt a blow to Pazniak's reputation, as Belarusians had seen the Battle of Grozny previously and so did not agree.
+During the rally, he led a moment of silence for Chechen president Dzhokhar Dudayev following his assassination.
+This act was highly controversial and damaged Pazniak's reputation, as many Belarusian disapproved due to the violence associated with the Battle of Grozny.

-After the rally ended, Pazniak reached the BPF headquarters, but special forces under KGB chairman Vladimir Matskevich and the Deputy Interior Minister stormed the building and attempted to detain him, but he escaped.
+Upon reaching the BPF headquarters after the rally, special forces, allegedly under the instructions of KGB chairman Vladimir Matskevich and the Deputy Interior Minister, stormed the building and attempted to detain him; Pazniak successfully escaped.
 According to Pazniak, a directive appeared at border checkpoints to detain him upon entry, which he stated in the newspaper Narodnaya Volya in August 1996.
 In early May, Pazniak left the country and briefly stayed in Europe.
-He stopped in Poland in May, where he stated that Poland had always oppressed Belarus and claimed the birth of Belarusian consciousness was solely the work of the Soviet Union.
+He briefly stopped in Poland in May, where he controversially stated that Poland had historically oppressed Belarus and asserted that Belarusian national consciousness was solely a product of the Soviet Union.
 Afterwards, he went to the United States in July and requesting political asylum.
 The Ministry of Foreign Affairs responded that there was no political or physical persecution against Pazniak.
-On 23 August 1996, Pazniak was granted asylum, which was the first case since the collapse of the Soviet Union in which a citizen of a post-Soviet country received asylum for political reasons.
+On 23 August 1996, Pazniak was granted asylum, notably becoming the first case of a citizen of a post-Soviet country to receive asylum in the United States for political reasons since the collapse of the Soviet Union.
 After arriving, on 26 August, he announced he planned to continue to be in opposition, but instead try to focus on international attention on human rights violations in Belarus and mobilize Belarusians living abroad.
-He also thought that he would not stay in the United States long, saying the regime of Lukashenko would only last another year or so.
+He also thought that he would not stay in the United States long, predicting the Lukashenko regime would "only last a year or so".